BIDS/repro-case-studies/case-studies/arokem.md

 or on different parts of the same brain.
 The creation of this module resulted in a highly reproducible process.
 Consequently reuse of elements of this module produced benefits in time-saving during the development of the analysis methods.

+##### What does "reproducibility" mean to you in general and/or in the particular context of your case study?

+Reproducibility is a matter of degree, not of kind.
+It usually depends on the availability of code and data from a scientific study, such that only a reasonable effort would be required to generate the evidence (numbers and visuals) used to support a scientific finding.

+Ideally, a small number of commands at the command line would suffice, but in some complex cases, more work could be required.
+A reasonable amount of effort required might be rather extensive, when large amounts of data storage, or large amounts of computation are needed.

+A higher standard, sometimes called 'replicability' would be to require that the same conclusions be reached if another group of researchers were to do the same experiments, and implement the same ideas in their analysis.

+Reproducibility does not guarantee replicability [Leek and Peng, 2015].
+Some may even argue that reproducibility and replicability may sometimes be in conflict, because implementation errors can be propagated in reproduction, but not in replication [Peng2009, Baggerly2005].

 ##### General questions about reproducibility [Optional]